-The primary aim of the Supporting People Programme remains as before, and this strategy seeks to implement it through facilitating and delivering high quality housing support and independent living to those most in need, while making best use of the available funding.
-This vision, and the growing importance of the services that it envisages, are all the more relevant given the new challenges that have emerged during the COVID-19 crisis, including the differential impact of the virus on vulnerable people and groups.
+The primary purpose of the Supporting People Programme remains unchanged, and this vital mission has rarely been more relevant.
+The new strategy will deliver that original purpose through delivering high quality housing support and independent living to those most in need, while making best use of the available funding.
+This vision, and the growing importance of the services that it envisages, are all the more relevant given the profound challenges that have emerged during the Covid-19 crisis, including the differential impact of the virus on people and groups.

-We see the vision for the next few years as a fundamental contribution to meeting the needs of vulnerable people and ensuring that they are able to access services that allow them to maintain their independence and dignity.
-The programme is, in many senses, a practical expression of how a basic human right can be delivered to all those who are in need.
+We see the vision for the next few years as a fundamental contribution to meeting the distinct needs of people living in our communities, and ensuring that they are able to access services that allow them to maintain their independence and dignity.
+The programme is, in many senses, a practical expression of how a basic human right can be delivered to all those who need it.
 In an increasingly complex and diverse society, equality of access is ever more important, and this strategy seeks to secure this.
+We are proud of the fact that this strategy was produced in partnership, and its delivery is dependent on continuation of that close collaboration.
+The Housing Executive is committed to making cooperation in delivery as seamless and easy as possible.
+All of our partners have stressed the importance of listening to our customers in order to inform service design and delivery.
+This strategy seeks to build on what we have learned during the pandemic.
+We look forward to continuing to work with all our partners in the delivery of the strategy over the next three years.